 What should you get instead of the Elgato Wave DX?

 XLR microphones can land in a pretty wide price range, but there are still a few very reasonable workhorses to consider.
 For starters, the Shure SM58 may not look like your typical streamer microphone, but it will surely look familiar.
 This silver-tipped microphone has been one the standard picks for performing artists, emcees, and anyone who wants their voice to come out of speakers live or later.
-It sounds good, it’s durable, and it’s on the product’s website.
+It sounds good, it’s durable, and it’s $99 at Amazon.

 Frequently asked questions